OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 **Axis.** Implementations MUST indicate which encoding is used: `has_centers=true` → use `centers[]`; otherwise use `start/step`.
 Units MUST be SI.

 **ROI.** Unset bounds MUST be encoded as NaN.
 Consumers MUST treat NaN as an open interval (no clipping) for that bound.
+When `global=true`, the ROI covers the entire valid range of each axis and other numeric bounds may be ignored.

 ```idl
 // SPDX-License-Identifier: MIT